Alonso-del-Arte/chess/doc/Etiquette.md

 [FINISH WRITING]

+## Talking during games

+Talking is not allowed during competitive games, except under certain circumstances for matters directly related to the progress of the game.
+In a coaching context, the conversation should probably still be limited to matters pertinent to the game.

+### Adjusting pieces

+For the most part, pieces should only be moved when [FINISH WRITING]

+### Calling checks

+Among beginners, it might be necessary for a player to announce a check, just in case the opponent [FINISH WRITING]

+### Calling for an arbiter

+[FINISH WRITING]

 ## One last word about the touch-move rule

 It would be rude to repeatedly touch pieces that can't be moved at the moment,